-Our stock price is likely to be volatile.
-The stock market in general and the market for the stocks of biopharmaceutical companies in particular have experienced extreme price and volume fluctuations often unrelated or disproportionate to the operating performance of particular companies, including as a result of the COVID-19 pandemic.
+Our stock price has been volatile since our initial public offering and has declined significantly from our initial public offering price.
+The stock market in general, and the market for the stocks of biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations often unrelated or disproportionate to the operating performance of particular companies, for numerous reasons including as a result of the COVID-19 pandemic, economic events and expectations, and the war in the Ukraine.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
 As a result of the foregoing, shareholders may not be able to sell their common stock at or above the price at which they purchase those shares.
 The market price for our common stock may be influenced by many factors, including:

-- the success of competitive drugs or technologies; - results of clinical trials of our current or future product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our current or future product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or license additional current or future product candidates or drugs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the success of competitive drugs or technologies; - results of clinical trials of our current or future therapeutic candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our current or future therapeutic candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or license additional current or future therapeutic candidates or drugs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.